ddialliance/sdtl/SDTH/doc/content/Inferring Derivations.markdown

 # Inferring Derivations
 A Program may not provide enough information to describe the derivation of all of the data objects that it uses and creates.

 - Data objects affected by the execution of a program are often not identified.
 For example, when a  DataframeInstance is loaded into memory from a FileInstance, it may include many VariableInstances that are never mentioned in the program.
-Unidentified VariableInstances are included in most of the DataframeInstances derived from the original DataframeInstance.
+Unidentified VariableInstances will be included in most of the DataframeInstances derived from the original DataframeInstance.

 - When more than one file is loaded, the origins of data objects may be ambiguous.
 For example, if two FileInstances are loaded into memory, it may be unclear which FileInstance is the source of a particular DataInstance mentioned later in the Program.